All Episodes

 Then they got even more angry when Lindsey Graham said it, and now everybody seems to be saying it.

-Uh because you and Lindsay were not being politically correct with the woke crowd and the liberal mainstream.
+Because you and Lindsay were not being politically correct with the woke crowd and the liberal mainstream.

-Um I'm not allowed to express my view of the death penalty.
+I'm not allowed to express my view of the death penalty.

 It is exactly what everybody has been thinking.

-Hasn't everybody said to their spouse or their friends or muttered under their breath, somebody needs to put a bullet in that guy's head.
+Hasn't everybody said to their spouse or their friends or muttered under their breath, somebody needs to put a bullet in that guy's head?

-Now, I'm I'm not recommending that.
+Now, I'm not recommending that.

-What I am recommending is he be brought to justice, and as I say, only the people of Russia can do that.
+And as I say, only the people of Russia can do that.

-His and Putin's inner circle that can get rid of him, take him into custody, palace coup, or the people.
+Putin's inner circle that can get rid of him, take him into custody, palace coup, or the people.

 It can be done.